Anthony081111/triviaGame/README.md

-# triviaGame
+# Trivia Game

-Feel free to push out any APPROPRIATE(family-friendly) trivia questions!
+This project is a trivia game with many different modes and questions.